stevenhardge/si-507-final-project/README.md

 however you can only make 100 of these expanded requests.
 For that reason, the repo contains the json data for games going back to 2013.
 However this is only for getting Game data.
 Building the Genre, Platform, and ESRB tables don't use expanded requests.

+This is why the  `2016games.json` et al are included in the repo